-- The SI unit of an electric field is the newton/coulomb, whereas the SI unit of magnetic field is Tesla.
+- The SI unit of an electric field is the Newton/coulomb, whereas the SI unit of magnetic field is Tesla.

 - In an electromagnetic field, the electric field is perpendicular to the magnetic field, whereas the magnetic field is perpendicular to an electric field.

-- The electric field produces by a unit pole charge, i.e., either by a positive or through a negative charge, whereas the magnetic field causes by a dipole of the magnet (i.e., the north and south pole).
+- The electric field produces by a unit pole charge, i.e., either by a positive or through a negative charge, whereas the magnetic field caused by a dipole of the magnet (i.e., the north and south pole).

 - The electric field line induces on a positive charge and extinguishes on a negative charge, whereas the magnetic field line generates from a north pole and terminate to the south pole of the magnet.